mako-framework/docs/01_getting_started/03_dependency_injection.md

 $container->register(FooInterface::class, Foo::class);
 ```

-You can also register a key along with the type hint to so that you can save a few keystrokes when resolving classes.
+It is possible to register a key along with the type hint.
+This will save a few keystrokes when resolving classes and also make it possible to access dependencies using overloading in [container aware](#container_aware) classes.

 ```
 $container->register([FooInterface::class, 'foo'], Foo::class);
 ```

-You can also register your dependencies using a closure.
-The closure will not be executed before it is required.
+Additionally, the container allows you to register your dependencies using a closure.

 ```
 $container->register([BarInterface::class, 'bar'], function($container)